SIP trunking

 The association of a service address to a SIP trunk is performed during the definition of the trunk.

-When you create a static trunk, it exposes public, fixed IP addresses.
+When you create a static trunk, your telephony system must expose public, fixed IP addresses.
 The following schema helps to clarify what is meant by source IPs and destination IPs.

 Using the Infobip web interface